UnuMwetwetwe/monitoring.sh/README.md

 # Ressources

-Here's a non-exhaustive list of ressources that have been used while researching for this project :
+Here's a non-exhaustive list of ressources that have been used whilst researching for this project :

 [Virtual Box Administrator's Guide](https://docs.oracle.com/en/virtualization/virtualbox/6.1/admin/#Administrator's-Guide-for-Release-6.1)\
 [Debian Wiki](https://wiki.debian.org/)\